Rose Run Park

 Dublin-Granville Road Velo Loop

-North of Dublin-Granville Road, a terraced wall of limestone and grass will provide casual seating.
-To the south, a large plaza with granite pavers will increase the seating area.
+North of Dublin-Granville Road, a terraced wall of limestone and grass provides casual seating.
+To the south, a large plaza with granite pavers increase the seating area.
 For larger events, planners envision closing the road to create additional capacity.
-Traffic will be reduced to two lanes with crosswalks between the school campus and the park.
-The corridor will feature the first half mile of the Velo Loop, a protected bike lane to connect the city’s leisure trails.
+Traffic is now reduced to two lanes with crosswalks between the school campus and the park.
+The corridor also features the first half mile of the Velo Loop, a protected bike lane to connect the city’s leisure trails.

 Rose Run Bridge and Promenade

-A pedestrian bridge, 60 feet long and 30 feet wide, with decorative brick, cast iron guardrails, lighting and seating will provide an attractive and safe pedestrian pathway across the stream bed.
-The decorative brick will continue south of the bridge, forming a promenade from the bridge to Market Square and the parking lot.
+A pedestrian bridge, 60 feet long and 30 feet wide, with decorative brick, cast iron guardrails, lighting and seating, provides an attractive and safe pedestrian pathway across the stream bed.
+The decorative brick continues south of the bridge, forming a promenade from the bridge to Market Square and the parking lot.

 Wooded Glen & Rose Run Trail

-Removal of invasive plant species, stream restoration and new plantings will create a natural play area for children to explore.
-Kid-friendly focal points will add an element of fun and recreation.
-Additionally, the park will feature a leisure trail that can be accessed from various locations.
+Removal of invasive plant species, stream restoration and new plantings created a natural play area for children to explore.
+Kid-friendly focal points add an element of fun and recreation.
+Additionally, the park features a leisure trail that can be accessed from various locations.